 - Instantaneous active power [MW].
-The value shall be such that it covers active power changes as a result of the reserve activation. - Power baseline [MW] - Activated FCR capacity [MW], - Maintained FCR-N capacity [MW], - Maintained FCR-D upwards capacity [MW] - Maintained FCR-D downwards capacity [MW] - Maximal power of the entity, if variable [MW] - Minimal power of the entity, if variable [MW] - Status of controller (on/off) for FCR-N, FCR-D upwards, FCR-D downwards - Regulating strength (MW/Hz), for FCR-N, FCR-D upwards, FCR-D downwards
+The value shall be such that it covers active power changes as a result of the reserve activation. - Power baseline [MW] - Maintained capacity of FCR-N, FCR-D upwards and FCR-D downwards respectively [MW], - Maximal and minimal power of the entity, if variable [MW] - Status of controller (on/off) for FCR-N, FCR-D upwards, FCR-D downwards - Regulating strength (MW/Hz), for FCR-N, FCR-D upwards, FCR-D downwards